^

 Technique of the thyroidectomy

-In accordance with the indications, a radical or total thyroidectomy can be performed - the removal of the entire gland, performed for the surgical treatment of cancer.
-The operation is performed under general (endotracheal) anesthesia, and its average duration is about two to three hours.
+According to indications, radical or total thyroidectomy - removal of the entire gland performed for surgical treatment of cancer - may be performed.
+The operation is performed under general (endotracheal) anesthesia, and its duration averages about two to three hours.

-The technique of traditional subfascial thyroidectomy: a transverse incision (7.5-12 cm long) of the skin, subcutaneous tissues, sternohyoid muscles and the parietal sheet of the cervical fascia is made - along the anatomical horizontal fold in front of the neck (above the jugular cavity); by crossing and ligating the corresponding vessels, the blood supply to the gland stops; the thyroid gland is exposed and separated from the cartilage of the trachea; displacement of the gland allows you to highlight the recurrent laryngeal nerve; parathyroid glands are identified (to protect them from accidental damage and not disrupt the blood supply); after the gland is isolated from the fascial capsule, its excision is performed; the edges of the capsule are connected with sutures; the place where the gland was located is closed by the visceral sheet of the internal fascia of the neck; the surgical wound is sutured with the installation of drainage (which is removed after a day) and the application of a sterile bandage.
+Technique of traditional subfascial thyroidectomy: a transverse incision (7.5-12 cm in length) of the skin, subcutaneous tissues, sterno-iliac muscles and the parietal leaflet of the cervical fascia is made - along the anatomical horizontal fold in the front of the neck (above the jugular); by crossing and ligating the appropriate vessels, the blood supply to the gland is stopped; the thyroid gland is exposed and separated from the cartilages of the trachea; displacement of the gland allows isolation of the recurrent laryngeal nerve; parathyroid glands are identified (to protect them from accidental damage and not to disrupt the blood supply); after isolation of the gland from the fascial capsule, its excision is performed; the edges of the capsule are joined with sutures; the place where the gland was located is closed with a visceral sheet of the internal fascia of the neck; the surgical wound is sutured with the installation of drainage (which is removed after 24 hours) and the application of a sterile dressing.

-In the presence of a malignant formation, radical extrafascial thyroidectomy is used - complete extracapsular removal of one lobe, isthmus and 90% of the contralateral lobe (no more than 1 g of gland tissue is left).
-Patients with a large tumor, as well as medullary thyroid cancer, may require thyroidectomy with lymph node dissection or lymphadenectomy, that is, the removal of metastasized lymph nodes in the neck.
-Depending on their localization, bilateral excision is performed - thyroidectomy with lateral lymph node dissection or with removal of the upper and anterior mediastinal nodes - thyroidectomy with central lymph node dissection.
+If malignancy is present, radical extrafascial thyroidectomy is used - complete extracapsular removal of one lobe, isthmus and 90% of the contralateral lobe (leaving no more than 1 g of gland tissue).
+Patients with a large tumor, as well as medullary thyroid cancer may require thyroidectomy with lymphodissection or lymphadenectomy, i.e. Removal of lymph nodes of the neck affected by metastases.
+Depending on their localization, bilateral excision is performed - thyroidectomy with lateral lymphodissection or removal of the upper and anterior mediastinal nodes - thyroidectomy with central lymphodissection.

-If not the entire gland is removed, but more than half of each lobe, including the isthmus, then this is a subtotal thyroidectomy (resection), used in cases of goiter or the presence of single benign nodes.
-When the tumor is small (for example, isolated papillary microcarcinoma) or the node is solitary (but suspicious of its benign nature), only the affected lobe of the gland and isthmus can be removed - hemithyroidectomy.
-And the removal of isthmus tissue between the two lobes of the gland (isthmus glandulae thyroideae) with small tumors located on it is called isthmusectomy.
+If not the entire gland is removed, but more than half of each lobe, including the isthmus, this is subtotal thyroidectomy (resection), used in cases of goiter or solitary nodules of a benign nature.
+When the tumor is small (e.g., isolated papillary microcarcinoma) or the nodule is solitary (but suspicious of its benign nature), only the affected lobe of the gland and isthmus may be removed - hemithyroidectomy.
+And removal of isthmus tissue between the two lobes of the gland (isthmus glandulae thyroideae) in case of small tumors located on it is called isthmusectomy.

-The so-called final thyroidectomy is performed in cases where the patient has undergone an operation on the thyroid gland (subtotal resection or hemithyroidectomy), and it becomes necessary to remove the second lobe or the remaining part of the gland.
+The so-called final thyroidectomy is performed when a patient has undergone thyroid surgery (subtotal resection or hemithyroidectomy) and there is a need to remove the second lobe or the remaining part of the gland.

-In some cases, it is possible to perform an endoscopic operation, for which a special set of instruments for thyroidectomy is used.
-During such an intervention, an endoscope is inserted through a small incision in the neck; to improve the view, carbon dioxide is pumped in, and all the necessary manipulations (visualized on the monitor) are performed with special tools through a second small incision.[3]
+In some cases, it is possible to perform endoscopic surgery, which uses a special set of instruments for thyroidectomy.
+During this intervention, an endoscope is inserted through a small incision in the neck; carbon dioxide is pumped in to improve the view, and all necessary manipulations (visualized on the monitor) are performed with special instruments through a second small incision.
+[3]

 Contraindications to the procedure

-If the patient has acute infectious diseases, recurrence of a chronic disease, as well as drug-resistant coagulopathy (poor blood clotting), removal of the thyroid gland is contraindicated.
+If the patient has acute infectious diseases, relapse of chronic disease, as well as medically uncompensated coagulopathy (poor blood clotting) removal of the thyroid gland is contraindicated.

 Consequences after the procedure

-Both the general condition after thyroidectomy and its short-term and long-term consequences largely depend on the diagnosis of patients and the extent of the surgical intervention performed.
+Both the overall condition after thyroidectomy and its short- and long-term consequences depend largely on the patients' diagnosis and the extent of the surgical procedure performed.

-Although this procedure is considered safe (mortality after it, according to some reports, is no more than seven cases per 10,000 operations), many patients report that their life after thyroidectomy has changed forever.
+Although the procedure is considered safe (the mortality rate after it is reported to be no more than seven deaths per 10,000 surgeries), many patients report that their lives are forever changed after a thyroidectomy.

-And the point is not that a scar or scar remains on the neck after a thyroidectomy, but that when the entire thyroid gland is removed, the body still needs thyroid hormones that regulate many functions, metabolic processes and cellular metabolism.
+And it's not that there is a scar or scar on the neck after thyroidectomy, but the fact that when the entire thyroid gland is removed, the body still needs thyroid hormones that regulate many functions, metabolic processes and cellular metabolism.
 Their absence causes hypothyroidism after thyroidectomy.
-Therefore, treatment after thyroidectomy will be required in the form of lifelong replacement therapy with a synthetic analogue of the T4 hormone - Levothyroxine (other names - L-thyroxine, Euthyrox, Bagothyrox ).
-Patients should take it daily: in the morning on an empty stomach, and the correct dosage is checked by a blood test (6-8 weeks after the start of use).
+Therefore, treatment after thyroidectomy will be required in the form of lifelong replacement therapy with a synthetic analog of the T4 hormone, the drug Levothyroxine (other names include L-thyroxine, Euthyrox, Bagothyrox).
+Patients should take it daily: in the morning on an empty stomach, and the correct dosage is checked by blood tests (6-8 weeks after the start of use).

-As endocrinologists note, the development of secondary hypothyroidism after subtotal thyroidectomy is observed much less frequently: approximately in 20% of those operated on.
+As noted by endocrinologists, the development of secondary hypothyroidism after subtotal thyroidectomy is observed much less frequently: approximately 20% of operated patients.

-You should also know how a thyroidectomy affects the heart.
-First, postoperative hypothyroidism provokes a decrease in heart rate and an increase in blood pressure, causing pain in the heart, atrial fibrillation and sinus bradycardia.
+You should also be aware of the effects of thyroidectomy on the heart.
+First, postoperative hypothyroidism provokes a decrease in heart rate and an increase in blood pressure, causing heart pain, atrial fibrillation and sinus bradycardia.

-Secondly, during the operation, the parathyroid glands can be damaged or removed along with the thyroid gland: the frequency of their accidental extirpation is estimated at 16.4%.
-This deprives the body of parathyroid hormone (PTH), which leads to a decrease in renal reabsorption and intestinal absorption of calcium.
-Thus, calcium after thyroidectomy may be insufficient, that is, hypocalcemia occurs, the symptoms of which may persist for six months after surgery.
-In the case of severe hypocalcemia, heart failure is observed with a decrease in the left ventricular ejection fraction and ventricular tachycardia.
+Secondly, the parathyroid glands may be damaged or removed together with the thyroid gland during surgery: the incidence of accidental extirpation is estimated at 16.4%.
+This deprives the body of parathyroid hormone (PTH), which causes a decrease in renal reabsorption and intestinal absorption of calcium.
+Thus, calcium after thyroidectomy may be in inadequate amounts, i.e., hypocalcemia occurs, the symptoms of which may persist for six months after surgery.
+In case of severe hypocalcemia, heart failure with decreased left ventricular ejection fraction and ventricular tachycardia is observed.

-One more question: is pregnancy possible after thyroidectomy?
-As you know, with hypothyroidism, the menstrual cycle and ovulation in women are disturbed.
-But taking Levothyroxine can normalize the level of thyroid hormones T3 and T4, so there is a chance of getting pregnant after removing the thyroid gland.
-And if pregnancy occurs, it is important to continue replacement therapy (adjusting the dosage of the drug) and constantly monitor the level of hormones in the blood.[4]
+Another question is whether pregnancy is possible after thyroidectomy.
+It is known that in hypothyroidism menstrual cycle and ovulation in women is disturbed.
+But the reception of Levothyroxine can normalize the level of thyroid hormones T3 and T4, so there are chances to get pregnant after removal of the thyroid gland.
+And if pregnancy occurs, it is important to continue substitution therapy (adjusting the dosage of the drug) and constantly monitor the level of hormones in the blood.
+[4]

-More information in the material - The thyroid gland and pregnancy
+More information in the material - Thyroid and Pregnancy

 Complications after the procedure

-The most likely complications after this operation include:
+The most likely complications from this surgery include:

 • bleeding in the first hours after surgery;

-• hematoma of the neck, which occurs within 24 hours after the procedure and is manifested by induration, swelling and pain of the neck under the incision, dizziness, shortness of breath, wheezing sound when inhaling;
+• Neck hematoma, which occurs within 24 hours after the procedure and is manifested by thickening, swelling and pain of the neck under the incision, dizziness, shortness of breath, and a wheezing sound when breathing in;

-• airway obstruction, which can lead to acute respiratory failure;
+• airway obstruction, which may lead to acute respiratory failure;

-• temporary hoarseness (due to irritation of the recurrent laryngeal nerve or the external branch of the superior laryngeal nerve) or permanent (due to damage to them);
+• temporary hoarseness of voice (due to irritation of the recurrent laryngeal nerve or the external branch of the superior laryngeal nerve) or permanent hoarseness (due to damage);

-• uncontrolled coughing when talking, shortness of breath, or development of aspiration pneumonia, are also caused by damage to the recurrent laryngeal nerve;
+• uncontrollable coughing when speaking, difficulty breathing, or the development of aspiration pneumonia are also caused by damage to the recurrent laryngeal nerve;

-• pain and sensation of a lump in the throat, difficulty in swallowing;
+• pain and a lumpy feeling in the throat, difficulty swallowing;

-• pain and stiffness in the neck (which may last from several days to several weeks);
+• pain and stiffness in the neck (which can last from a few days to a few weeks);

-In addition, after thyroidectomy in patients with Graves' disease, fever with body temperature up to +39°C and palpitations may occur as a result of a thyrotoxic crisis requiring intensive care.
+In addition, after thyroidectomy in patients with basalgia, fever with body temperature up to +39°C and palpitations may occur as a result of a thyrotoxic crisis requiring intensive care.

 Care after the procedure

-After the operation, patients are in the ward under the supervision of medical staff; to reduce swelling, the head of the bed should be raised.
+After surgery, patients stay in a room under the supervision of nursing staff; the head of the bed should be elevated to reduce swelling.

-It is imperative to observe hygiene, but the incision area, until it begins to heal, is forbidden to wet for two to three weeks.
-Therefore, you can take a shower (so that the neck remains dry), but you should refuse to take baths for a while.
+Hygiene is essential, but the incision area must not be wet for two to three weeks until it starts to heal.
+Therefore, you can shower (so that the neck remains dry), but bathing should be avoided for a while.

-Recovery will take at least two weeks, during which patients should limit physical activity as much as possible and not lift heavy things.
+Recovery will require at least two weeks, during which time patients should limit physical activity as much as possible and avoid lifting heavy weights.

-Since the area around the incision is at increased risk of sunburn, it is recommended that you use sunscreen before going outside for a year after surgery.
+Because the area around the incision puts you at an increased risk of sunburn, it is recommended that you use sunscreen before going outdoors for a year after surgery.

-Patients undergo such tests after thyroidectomy: a blood test for
+Patients undergo the following tests after thyroidectomy: blood tests for

-The level of pituitary thyrotropin (TSH) - thyroid-stimulating hormone in the blood , on the serum content of parathyroid hormone (PTH), calcium and calcitriol in the blood .
+Pituitary thyrotropin (TSH) levels - thyroid hormone in the blood, on serum levels of parathyroid hormone (PTH), calcium and calcitriol in the blood.

-Determining the level of TSH after thyroidectomy allows you to avoid the development of hypothyroidism by prescribing hormone replacement therapy (see above).
-The established norm of TSH after thyroidectomy is from 0.5 to 1.5 mU/L.
+Determination of TTH level after thyroidectomy allows avoiding the development of hypothyroidism by prescribing hormone replacement therapy (see above).
+The established norm of TTH after thyroidectomy is from 0.5 to 1.5 mU/dL.

-Unfortunately, recurrence of thyroid cancer after total thyroidectomy remains a serious problem.
+Unfortunately, thyroid cancer recurrence after total thyroidectomy remains a serious problem.

-The definition of recurrence is based on clinical signs of the tumor, the presence / absence of signs of the tumor on x-ray imaging, on scanning with radioactive iodine or ultrasound after thyroidectomy, as well as tests for the level of thyroglobulin in the blood , which is considered an indicator of disease recurrence.
-Its level should be determined every 3-6 months for two years after thyroidectomy, and then once or twice a year.
-If thyroglobulin increases after thyroidectomy in cancer, it means that the malignant process could not be stopped.
+Recurrence is determined on the basis of clinical signs of tumor, presence/absence of tumor on X-ray, radioactive iodine scan or ultrasound after thyroidectomy, and tests for thyroglobulin levels in the blood, which is considered an indicator of disease recurrence.
+Its level should be determined every 3-6 months for two years after thyroidectomy, and once or twice a year thereafter.
+If thyroglobulin increases after thyroidectomy for cancer, it means that the malignant process has not been stopped.

-According to the Instruction on the establishment of disability groups (Ministry of Health of Ukraine, Order No. 561 dated 05.09.2011), patients are diagnosed with disability after thyroidectomy (group III).
-The criterion is defined as follows: "total thyroidectomy with subcompensated or uncompensated hypothyroidism with adequate treatment."
+According to the Instruction on the establishment of disability groups (Ministry of Health of Ukraine, Order No. 561 of 05.09.2011), patients are established disability after thyroidectomy (group III).
+The criterion is defined in the following wording: "total thyroidectomy with subcompensated or uncompensated hypothyroidism with adequate treatment".

 You are reporting a typo in the following text: